emqx/emqx-docs/en_US/performance/benchmark-emqtt-bench.md

 ./emqtt_bench pub -t t -h 192.168.0.99 -c 20 -I 100
 ```

-Then, go back to the subscribing client on `bench1`, you can see the current rate of receiving messages:
+Go back to the subscribing client on `bench1`, you can see the current rate of receiving messages:

 ```bash
 recv(28006): total=2102563, rate=99725(msg/sec)